Jbsco/EDAPGui/readme.md

 Slight modifications have been made in this fork to resolve waypoint inconsistencies with my Odyssey client.
 Input routines at the galaxy and system maps have been altered.
+I hope to improve avoidance routines and general consistency when waypointing with larger ships.

 See [ChangeLog](/ChangeLog.md) for latest updates<br>
 Join discord if need support or wish to provide inputs on new features:  https://discord.gg/HCgkfSc